SDEashishprajapati/java-fundamentals-and-dsa/README.md

 -  **conditionalStatment02** – Java programs using if-else for decision making.
 -  **Loops03** – Java programs using for, while, and do-while loops to repeat tasks.
 -  **PatternPartOne04** – Basic pattern printing programs using nested loops (Part 1).
+-  **FunctionsAndMethods05** – Java programs focused on using functions and methods to solve common problems.

+-